-The New Jersey Scholars Program is a tuition-free five-week summer program for students who are residents of New Jersey, United States citizens and rising seniors at the high school level in New Jersey.
+The New Jersey Scholars Program is a tuition-free five-week summer program for rising seniors of any high school in New Jersey, and who claim residency in the state.

 Applications are not available online.
 Each school is permitted to submit up to two applications and the process is coordinated by the Director of Guidance.
 Applicants write essays, submit a paper written for a class, a letter of recommendation and a transcript of their grades.
 If selected as a semifinalist, applicants are invited to participate in a group interview with NJSP.
 The Program selects thirty-nine Scholars from among the semifinalists.